How Our New And Improved Lesson Slides Can Support Your Catch Up Teaching

 - Pictorial representations to support concepts (for KS1 & KS2)

 Great news – you’ll be able to try some of the slides for free

 In September, we’ll be sharing lots of the place value block for free, so you can start using them the first week back, and demonstrate their effectiveness to senior leaders.
-Register for a free account ahead of September to be able to access hundreds of free resources, before committing to a premium school subscription.
+Register for a free account to start using all our free maths resources ahead of September before committing to a premium school subscription.

 Our lesson slides are normally part of our premium school resource subscription, or included for free alongside our 1-to-1 interventions.
 If your school isn’t already a Maths Hub subscriber, it is the lowest priced whole-school subscription which includes an entire mastery lesson curriculum, Fluent in Five, Rapid Reasoning, diagnostic assessment, worksheets, on demand CPD, and everything else that you might possibly require.